 While Georgiana was in Scotland wondering what to do next with her life, her old friend – and future husband – Captain John Molloy, was in England moving from one barracks to another with his battalion.
 The Napoleonic Wars were over and daily life for the 95th Regiment of Foot was rather quiet.
 He was in the most dangerous brigade of the army because in battle the riflemen were ‘first in and last out’ but he’d survived campaigns in Portugal, Spain and France and ‘the battle for modern Europe’ at Waterloo (in Belgium).
 A series of events coincided leaving him with a sum of money and an opportunity to join the wave of emigrants sailing for the new colony at Swan River (now Perth) on the south west coast of Australia.
 Knowing he wouldn’t return for several years at the very least, he made up his mind to propose to Georgiana right away.
 His declaration of love didn’t come as a complete surprise but it did mean that she had to make a life-changing decision within days.
 He arrived in Scotland with her brother just a few weeks later and they were married by the Reverend Story at Keppoch House.

-Just a few hours after the wedding, the newlyweds set off on the first part of their long journey to the Swan River Colony.
+Just a few hours after the wedding, the newlyweds set off on the first part of their long journey to what the British called the Swan River colony.
 After staying in London and Gosport and weeks of waiting for their ship to be ready, Georgiana had no idea that a five month voyage lay ahead.
 She was already pregnant when the ship sailed in October and by February she was making baby clothes.
 After months of headaches and sickness, recording the monotony and deprivation of daily life aboard ship in her journal, she felt there was nothing more of interest to write.
 Her entry for 22nd February reads like something we might write in a diary today.
 ‘It is so stupid.
 I shall not write any more until I arrive at Swan River.’

-After nearly five months the ‘Warrior’ arrived in Fremantle WA and soon afterwards Georgiana saw what is now Perth for the first time.
+After nearly five months the ‘Warrior’ arrived in Walyalup/Fremantle, WA and soon afterwards Georgiana saw Boorloo/Perth for the first time.
 She was struck by the beauty of the landscape but not by the ramshackle collection of tents, crowded huts and livestock that was the new colony.
 Even the governor’s quarters where she stayed were still tents.
-The original plan was to take up 2500 acres on either side of the Swan River but Georgiana was greatly troubled by the heat, flies and fleas and a bout of dysentery.
+The original plan was to take up 2500 acres on either side of the Derbal Yerrigan/Swan River but Georgiana was greatly troubled by the heat, flies and fleas and a bout of dysentery.
 Molloy decided to take up an additional grant further along the river with James Stirling the Lieutenant Governor as his neighbour but, when a new plan was discussed, Georgiana encouraged her husband to agree to it.
 It was already clear that Perth couldn’t accommodate or support the throngs of settlers arriving and Stirling had recently seen a potential site for a new sub-colony further south.
 With the birth of her first child closer than she thought, Georgiana longed for cool sea breezes and some peace.
 She supported Plan B. ‘The Governor and Mrs Stirling strongly prompted me to persuade Molloy to this end.’

 After a few days’ sail a small party anchored at Taalinup, named Augusta by the British, in southwest Western Australia.
 There were several families and their indentured servants, a few individuals and a very small military detachment.
 It was the beginning of ten years of hardship and tragedy.
 Georgiana’s first daughter was born in a tent on the beach soon after she landed in Augusta and died a few days later, not the only child she would lose.
 The settlers almost starved in the first year when government supplies failed to arrive.
 Life was a struggle for everyone and in the end the huge trees that had seemed to promise fertile land were the farmers’ greatest adversaries.
 But, for Georgiana, there were many consolations.